darejester/PythonPractices/README.md

 # PythonStudies

-This repository holds any sample coding practices I have done in Python
+This repository holds some sample coding practices I have done in Python